The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

-It seems that it would be possible to show that at least fraction of size $2^{-k}$ of the women are expected to be matched to their $k$th stable husband.
-Furthermore, it is known \cite{pittel1992likely} that the expected rank of a woman who is matched to her best stable husband is $O(\log(n))$.
+It seems that it would be possible to show that at least $n\cdot2^{-k}$ of the women are expected to be matched with their $k$th stable husband.
+Furthermore, it is known \cite{pittel1992likely} that the expected rank of a woman who is matched to her best stable husband is $\O(\log(n))$.
 Looking at the process described in the previous section, we observe that each temporarily best proposer to the strategic woman in the rejecting part of the process (i.e., after the men-optimal match is reached) is a stable husband and is randomly located in the proposed-to woman's preference list.
 Hence, the rank of the woman when she is matched to her $k$th stable husband is expected to be twice as good compared to when she is matched to the $(k+1)$th stable husband.
 Hence, the expected rank of a woman who is matched to her $k$th stable husband is $2^{k-1}\log(n)$.
 Notice that some of the women have few stable husbands (see \cite{pittel2007number}) and it is unclear how to handle this in a rigorous way.
 Combining these two observations rigorously hopefully will yield an improved bound of order $\frac{1}{2}\log^2(n)$ for the expected rank of the women.
+This observation demonstrates the core convergence since in a strategic environment many of the agents will be left with a single option to be matched with.